Common Name: Margay

 Habitat: The Margay is associated with forest habitat, both deciduous and evergreen.
 They have occasionally been spotted in shady cocoa or coffee plantations and riverine forests.

-Distribution: The Amazon Basin, Argentina, Uruguay, Belize and Brazil.
+Distribution: Mexico, the Amazon Basin, Argentina, Uruguay, Belize and Brazil.
 Extinct in Texas, USA

 Reproduction and Offspring: After a gestation of approximately 76-84 days, females produce a litter of 1 kittens.
 They weigh 2.75-6 ounces at birth and will open their eyes at around 2 weeks old.
 They are weaned around 2 months of age, and captive females reach sexual maturity around 6-10 months, although they may not reproduce for several months after that.

 In captivity, Margays have lived up to 20 years.